 “When I am asked about my study abroad experience I am often left speechless-not because I don’t know what to say but for the same reason I have re-written this paragraph a hundred times.
 There just aren’t enough words to accurately explain my time in Thailand.
 I was able to immerse myself into a completely unfamiliar culture, befriend individuals from all over the world, and travel to beautiful destinations.
 It may sound cliche of me to say that studying abroad changed my outlook on life and given me a deeper appreciation of everything, but it truly has.
 Taking courses where I could learn about the various political systems of Southeast Asia and then travel to those countries I was studying was just the hands on experience I needed.
 I definitely consider Thailand a second home and I would return in a heartbeat.”

 Global Classroom series

 Several Politics courses give students the chance to complete a short trip abroad as part of a regular semester-long course at Marymount.
 These courses meet through the fall or spring semester at Marymount and then include an additional set of experiences as the class travels as a group to an international site during either the winter or spring break.
 Typically, the program offers one or two of these Global Classroom courses every year.
 Here are some recent examples from before the Covid pandemic; the program is planning on restarting these courses with POL 241 in the fall semester 2022, travelling to Vietnam.

 POL 240: Global Security

 Dubai, United Arab Emirates.
 Last trip: Fall semester, 2016.

 In Fall 2016 the class visited the United Arab Emirates for briefings on issues related to regional and global security and meetings with local students and organizations.
-See the course photo album from the last trip.
+Course photo album from the last trip.